Hatchpad/jwt-rbac/README.md

   callback(revoked);
 }
 ```
-* if the revoked callback return true the request will not be authorized
+* if the revoked callback returns true then the request will not be authorized